Skip to content

 Why we do this:

-After a few decades of teaching, we noticed how our students gravitated towards nature study over the traditional experimental focus of introductory science courses.
+Early in our teaching, we noticed how our students gravitated towards nature study over the traditional experimental focus of introductory science courses.
 A few things occurred to us: First, that science courses, especially at the university, are still focused on training future scientists, when most students will use science as consumers and citizens.
 Next, science studies natural phenomena, and most science courses and accompanying textbooks assume that students already appreciate and have awareness of natural phenomena.
-Our experience is that most of our students have not yet grown a flower, or spent time watching a bee travel flower to flower, but they have repeatedly seen (and been disinterested in) a textbook illustration of a flower labeling sepal, stamen, etc. Additionally, science courses increasingly focus on solving science problems, reflecting the explanation part of science discovery that is most funded, but neglecting the exploration and description aspects of science process that many students find personally engaging.
+Our experience is that many of our students have not yet grown a flower, or spent time watching a bee travel flower to flower, but they have repeatedly seen (and been disinterested in) a textbook illustration of a flower labeling sepal, stamen, etc. Additionally, science courses increasingly focus on solving science problems, reflecting the explanation part of science discovery that is most funded, but neglecting the exploration and description aspects of science process that many students find personally engaging.
 Repeatedly students hear about the problems we face, assuming that they will care about species extinctions and polluted waters before learning about the beauty and interconnectedness of the natural world.
 And finally, science courses are heavily siloed, separated from other disciplines, which differs from how most people utilize science in their daily lives.
 Over a lifetime we learn about topics from many angles with richness and across disciplinary boundaries.